 - Inspiring others

 What makes exceptional leadership?
 Ultimately, it comes down to what you achieved.
 Exceptional leadership involves you reaching – or, if possible, over-delivering on – your initial goal.
 But it also involves ‘softer’, more subjective results.
 How successful were you as a people leader?
 Did your team work well together?
 How did you handle any problems or conflict?
 Did your team develop their own skills and abilities?
 Did they feel appreciated?
 Put simply: are your team still talking to you and would they work with you again?

-Once you’ve filled in your application form, you should ask someone to proofread it.
-You should also check your answers for tone, style and coherence; the ability to communicate in a clear, professional manner is important in any managerial role.
+Before you submit your form, review it to make sure that all fields have been filled out correctly.
+Ask someone to proofread it.
+When reviewing your application answers, check them for tone, style and coherence; the ability to communicate in a clear, professional manner is important in any managerial role.
 Is the tone sufficiently formal?
-Have you smoothed out any gaps, inconsistencies or ambiguities?
 Have you answered the questions fully and concisely?
 If you can say yes to all of the above, then you should be in with an excellent chance of getting the job.